‘You’re rich’: Court releases Aaron Hernandez’s letter to fiancee

-BRISTOL, Conn. — The letter former NFL Patriots star Aaron Hernandez wrote to his fiancee before committing suicide was made public by the court Friday.
+BRISTOL, Conn. — The letter former NFL Patriots star Aaron Hernandez wrote to his fiancée before taking his own life was made public by the court Friday.

 Below is what Hernandez wrote: